osate/osate2/ge/org.osate.ge.doc/docs/user_guide1.md

 2. Create a new package named "Hardware" and open with diagram editor.

 3. **Create Classifiers**
-	1. Create a bus type named "EthernetSwitch" that contains four provides bus accesses:
+	1. Create a bus type named "EthernetSwitch" that contains four provides bus accesses with their classifier set to *Hardware::EthernetSwitch*:
 		1. "CPUAccess".
 		2. "Sensor1Access".
 		3. "Sensor2Access".